 You do not have to provide any data when we ask you.
 However, if you do not provide any information, your information will not be taken into account when determining scores.

 Is my data used for profiling and/or scoring?

 The information provided by us often includes so-called creditworthiness assessments (scores), which uses information and assessments from the past to generate a forecast of solvency and payment default probabilities.
-The scoring is based on the information we have on file for the respective person or entity.
-On the basis of this data, address-related information, for companies additionally industry information mathematical-statistical calculations (in particular logistic regression methods) are applied to assign the person or entity to groups of people or groups of companies that had similar characteristics in the past.
+The scoring is based on the information we have on file for the respective person or business entity.

 The following categories of data may be used for the scoring: